-For the past 5 years, venison has been our main meat source.
+For the past 7 years, venison has been one of our main food sources.
 As we’ve put time and money into hunting and equipment, we’ve had to ask ourselves, “Is hunting for meat more cost-effective than buying it?”
-In this post, we’ll break down the costs and whether hunting for meat is financially worth it.
+In this post, we’ll break down the costs and whether hunting for meat is financially worth it compared to store-bought meat.

 Is hunting for meat more cost-effective than buying it?

 The answer is: sometimes.
-There are a lot of variables that go into deciding whether hunting for meat is cheaper than going to the grocery store.
-You’ll need to take into account training and licenses, your equipment, gas, time and processing expenses.
+There are a lot of variables that go into deciding whether hunting for meat is cheaper than buying grocery store meat.
+You’ll need to take into account training license fees, necessary equipment, gas, time, and processing expenses.

 Let’s break it down and look at the costs that go into hunting for your meat.